 Controls at the very top of the camera

-The control layout of the EOS 700D is quite similar to that of the EOS 600D, with the exception of a few minute modifications that have proven to be extremely beneficial.
+The control layout of the EOS 700D is quite similar to that of the EOS 600D, except for for a few minute modifications that have proven highly beneficial.
 Directly beneath the button that triggers the shutter is the main control dial.
-This dial may be used to directly modify the major exposure setting (program shift, shutter speed, or aperture), as well as additional settings when used in conjunction with the other buttons.
+This dial may be used to directly modify the central exposure setting (program shift, shutter speed, or aperture) and additional settings when used with the other buttons.

-Pressing the ISO button, followed by rotating the dial to alter the value, which is shown in the optical viewfinder, is all that is required to operate the camera while holding it up to your eye.
+Pressing the ISO button, followed by rotating the dial to alter the value shown in the optical viewfinder, is all that is required to operate the camera while holding it up to your eye.
 The ISO button is very well-positioned for this type of operation.

-The mode dial is surrounded by the primary power switch of the device.
-The camera may be placed into movie mode by swiping the switch beyond the ON position until the movie camera symbol appears.
-The mode dial may be turned freely because it lacks the fixed stop that is typically present on Rebel-series devices.
+The primary power switch of the device surrounds the mode dial.
+The camera may be placed into movie mode by swiping the button beyond the ON position until the movie camera symbol appears.
+The mode dial may be turned freely because it lacks the fixed stop typically on Rebel-series devices.

-The EOS 700D’s scene modes are now grouped together under the single ‘SCN’ option, which results in a mode dial that is less congested than the one available on the EOS 650D.
+The EOS 700D’s scene modes are now grouped under the single ‘SCN’ option, resulting in a mode dial that is less congested than the one available on the EOS 650D.
 These scene modes include the multiple exposure-based Hand Held Night Scene and Backlit HDR choices.

 Controls in the Rear

-The rear of the camera has a configuration that is typical of Canon cameras, with the majority of the buttons being grouped together so that they can be used with your right hand.
-Both the auto exposure lock and the repositioning of the active focus point are controlled by the two buttons that are located on the shoulder of the camera.
-These buttons allow you to zoom in and out of the image when you are in playback mode.
+The rear of the camera has a configuration typical of Canon cameras, with most of the buttons being grouped so that they can be used with your right hand.
+Both the auto exposure lock and the repositioning of the active focus point are controlled by the two buttons on the shoulder of the camera.
+These buttons allow you to zoom in and out of the image while in playback mode.

-The button that is located next to the viewfinder really serves two duties.
-If you are taking still images, hitting this button will turn the camera into Live View mode, allowing you to compose your shots on the back screen.
-However, if the mode switch on the back of the camera is set to the movie setting, pressing this button will start and stop the camera’s video recording.
+The button that is located next to the viewfinder serves two duties.
+First, if you are still taking images, hitting this button will turn the camera into Live View mode, allowing you to compose your shots on the back screen.
+However, if the mode switch on the back of the camera is set to the movie set, pressing this button will start and stop the camera’s video recording.

-On the other side of the finder is a button labeled “Menu,” and immediately to its right is a button labeled “Info,” which allows the user to toggle between several representations of the information displayed on the screen.
+On the other side of the finder is a button labeled “Menu,” Immediately to its right is a button labeled “Info,” which allows the user to toggle between several representations of the information displayed on the screen.

 Alongside the LCD, there is a button in the shape of a little triangle that adjusts the exposure compensation.
 Below this button is a button labeled ‘Q’ that enables the Quick Control panel, which can now be navigated via touch.

-You can see the touch buttons that are displayed on the screen during live view in the image that is located above.
+You can see the touch buttons that are displayed on the screen during live View in the image that is located above.
 A 4-way controller provides immediate access to the drive mode, the white balance mode, the autofocus mode, and the Picture Style mode.
-In the middle of the controller is a button that may be used to confirm the settings.
+A button in the middle of the controller may be used to confirm the settings.
 The playback and delete buttons may be found underneath.

-There are just two controls on the front of the camera, and they are both on the same side of the lens throat.
+There are two controls on the front of the camera, both on the same side of the lens throat.
 The flash button is used to pop up the built-in unit, and below it is the depth of field preview button, which stops down the lens to show the effect of the aperture on the final image.
-This is a function that is particularly useful in live view, with its bright clear image, because it allows the photographer to see how the aperture affects the final image.
+This function is handy in live View, with its bright clear image, because it allows the photographer to see how the aperture affects the final image.